-Even the local Newsagent in the village has come forward and become a custodian of a collection tin.
-For a number of years they have run at least one raffle or
+Even the local Newsagent in the village had come forward and become a custodian of a collection tin.
+For a number of years they had run at least one raffle or

 collection special event a year.
-I also have to exchange the collection tin at the Salisbury Alzheimer’s branch many times a year for them.
-I can only thank Helen & Peter and the
+I also exchanged the collection tin at the Salisbury Alzheimer’s branch many times a year for them.
+I can only thank Helen & Peter and the villagers

 I would also like to mention all the event organisers and entrants etc, who have been very helpful and supporting.
 I have the easy job of taking the

 photographs and meeting the people, including the Charity staff.